 The easiest method for including user IP into an EDK project, is to follow an example.
-When you develop your own cores for your project, you should use this as a guide.
-The cores provided by Xilinx in the EDK6.1\hw\\XilinxProcessorIPLib\pcores may also be used as a reference.
+When you develop your own cores for your project, you can use snoopy as a guide.
+The cores provided by Xilinx in the EDK6.2\hw\\XilinxProcessorIPLib\pcores may also be used as a reference.
 There is also a document describing how to add user cores to Embedded Systems (the User Core Template Reference Guide) but it is meant for relatively complex cores, providing the user an IP Interface (IPIF) to simplify user core connections to system buses.

-- 4. The snoopy core is a snooping profiler that is able to profile software running on a softcore processor in real time.
+4. The snoopy core is a snooping profiler that is able to profile software running on a softcore processor in real time.
 The counters calculate the exact number of clock cycles spent executing contiguous address ranges.
 The user specifies the number of counters and the lower and upper bounds for each counter before synthesis.
-This information can be used by embedded system designers to determine which, if any, sections of the software should be moved to hardware to achieve the required design specifications. - 5.
-Open the Add/Edit cores menu.
+This information can be used by embedded system designers to determine which, if any, sections of the software should be moved to hardware to achieve the required design specifications.

+- 5. Open the Add/Edit cores menu.
 The snoopy core should appear in the list of peripherals you can add to your design.
 Add the snoopy core and connect it to the slave opb bus.
 The core requires 0x100 bytes and a 0x100 byte alignment.
-Since the tools resolve connections to the opb and Imb buses based on the address of a peripheral, we suggest address range 0xffffff00 to 0xfffffff to guarantee the peripheral resides on the opb. - 6.
-For the snoopy core to work, it must be interfaced with the system clock, and the PC\EX and valid\instr ports on the Microblaze core.
-Connect the clock from the snoopy core (OPB\Clk) to the system clock.
-Don't forget to check the net name and the scope under the Ports tab.
-Unfortunately, the PC\EX and valid\instr ports on the snoopy core are not visible through the Add/Edit core interface.
+Since the tools resolve connections to the opb and lmb buses based on the address of a peripheral, we suggest address range 0xffffff00 to 0xffffffff to guarantee the peripheral resides on the opb. - 6.
+For the snoopy core to work, it must be interfaced with the system clock, and the PC_EX and valid_instr ports on the Microblaze core.
+Connect the clock from the snoopy core (OPB_Clk) to the system clock.
+Don.t forget to check the net name and the scope under the Ports tab.
+Unfortunately, the PC_EX and valid_instr ports on the snoopy core are not visible through the Add/Edit core interface.
 Therefore, they will have to be added manually to the hardware description. - 7.
 Close the XPS GUI.
 Go to your project directory and open the system.mhs file.
 You are going to edit this file by hand.
 It is important to remember that this file contains the project description used by XPS to generate your MicroBlaze system.
-Therefore, it is safest to only edit the mhs file when XPS is not running.
+Therefore, it is safest to only edit the mhs file when XPS is not running. - 8.
+You are going to add two lines of code to the MicroBlaze and snoopy module descriptions.
+Each module description begins with a BEGIN <module_type>.
+Look for the MicroBlaze core and the snoopy core and add the following two lines just before both END statements: